VennDev/VErrorHandler/README.md

 # VErroHandler
 - Handling exceptions or errors coming from the PocketMine server or regular php applications!

+# Features
+- Handle errors and exceptions in your server or php application easily!
+- Avoid unexpected exceptions or errors that close the server or application!

 # Example
 ```php
 VErrorHandler::init();